Workplace Policies & Promises

 There are circumstances under which an employment policy manual or handbook could provide the basis for a claim against an employer.
 An employee, however, would have to show that there is no disclaimer and that the employer’s agreement or commitment to be bound by the policies or procedures communicated to its employee(s) was supported by some form of consideration or reciprocal promise made by the employee(s) at the same time the policy manual or handbook was published or circulated by the employer.

-In other cases, it is possible that a promise made by an employer to an employee to abide by the terms expressed in an employment policy manual or handbook can be enforceable for other reasons under the theory of promissory estoppel, even where a court would not enforce the manual or handbook against the employer as a binding contractual obligation.
+In other cases, it is possible that a promise made by an employer to abide by the terms expressed in the document can be enforceable for other reasons under the theory of promissory estoppel, even where a court would not enforce the manual or handbook against the employer as a binding contractual obligation.

 As each case in this area depends on the facts and circumstances, contact us if you would like to set up an appointment to discuss your specific situation.

 Certainly.
-But the promises must be enforceable in a court of law in order for you to force the employer to comply with them.
+But the promises must be enforceable in a court of law for you to force the employer to comply with them.

 A promise made in the employment setting is enforceable if: